Talks

 | 2025-09-26 | Royal Hacking Lab | American Congressmen Delegation | Link 1 |

-Dr. Emre Süren at Royal Hacking Lab presented to a delegation of American congressmen who visited Sweden.
+Dr. Emre Süren presented to a delegation of American congressmen who visited Sweden.
 He showcased his previous research on vehicle hacking and X-ray device security.

 | 2025-09-24 | Royal Hacking Lab | MSAB | Link 1 |